ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *2.4.3.1 SMTP terminals*

     By pressing [PF4], the list of terminals associated with the SMTP line will be displayed.
 An SMTP line uses a single sub- group of type-3 terminals having a common prefix (in this case SM).
 The number of terminals defined determines the number of simultaneous SMTP sessions authorised.
 Either explicit or repeated terminal definitions may be used.

-    The example below shows a group of 16 SMTP terminals with associated
+    The example below shows a group of 16 SMTP terminals with associated relays:
-    relays:

 |image17|

-*Fig. 17 - Definition of terminals associated with an SMTP line*
+*Definition of terminals associated with an SMTP line*

 Terminal
     The terminal name must match the prefix of the line.

 Relay
     A relay LU must be specified if incoming e-mails are used to trigger the start of a CICS transaction (or another VTAM application).
 The relay LU’s must be defined by APPL statements in a VTAM application major node, as described below.

 Entry point
     Leave blank.
 The entry point is defined in the line (or in the rules of the line) for this type of terminal.

 Type de terminal
     Always 3.